ausseabed/qax/docs/user_manual_qax_FinderGC.rst

 #.
 Take the input survey grid and run numpy.ma.getmask mask that identifies \
    all no data areas within the survey grid
 #.
 If the ignore edge holes is checked the check will work through the mask \
-   and idenfify holes that are conneced to the edge of the survey grid.
+   and identify holes that are connected to the edge of the survey grid.
 It \
    will remove those holes that are connected to the edge of the survey grid